EyeOfMidas/kenney-spritesheet-parser/README.md

 This is a very simple javascript/ajax class for reading in .xml TextureAtlas files and being able to use the name to render using HTML5 canvas.

+On your webserver in the root directory, put your `index.html`, your `sheet.xml` and your `sheet.png`.
+In the `index.html` make sure to include a `<canvas>` tag element and the `spritesheet.js` script.
+Then add in the following javascript:

 ## Simple Example
 ```
 var spritesheet = new Spritesheet("sheet.xml");